uwcse440/web-cse440-wi18/index.md

 This course provides an introduction to human-computer interaction and the design process.
 Students will learn methods and skills for designing and prototyping interactive systems.
 The course covers a design process from the initial formulation of a design problem to creation of digital prototypes.
-The course structure is a mix of lectures, classroom activities, and design critiques by peers and course staff.
+The class structure is a mix of lectures, classroom activities, and design critiques by peers and course staff.
 The course is overwhelmingly organized around a group project, in which students:

 - Ideate and Propose Design Problems